 If your claim is successful, your compensation will have a fee deducted from it.
 This is known as a success fee and the law places a limitation on the amount that is taken.

-Our advisors could help you understand if you’re eligible to start your claim today.
-You could be passed onto a specialist medical negligence solicitor from our panel who could offer you a No Win No Fee arrangement.
+Our advisors could help you understand if you’re eligible to start your claim with a solicitor from our panel of medical negligence solicitors today.

 For more information about seeking medical negligence compensation: